We’ll also show you power – Sam George warns police and military

 “The police and military should not expect any support from us in parliament.
 If they come before the interior and defense committee, we shall be waiting for them.
 Once you have stopped us here, we will stop you in parliament.
 We will show you the power of the legislator.

-The lawmakers on the minority lead by Haruna Iddrisu today December 22, 2020 hit the streets in protest of the collation of the Techiman South results they claimed are characterized by irregularities.
+The lawmakers on the minority lead by Haruna Iddrisu today December 22, 2020, hit the streets in protest of the collation of the Techiman South results in they claimed are characterized by irregularities.

 In a petition to the EC Chair, they are demanding that “you (EC Chairperson) cause to be collated the Techiman South Constituency Parliamentary and Presidential Elections Results from all the Two Hundred and Sixty-Six (266) Polling stations in accordance with the law, with immediate effect.